rozbb/draft-waict-transparency/draft-waict-transparency.md

 To define a cooldown mechanism for a site extension, the site maintainer needs to make two updates every time it updates an extension called, say, `foobar`:

-1. It updates the extension `foobar` with the value that it desires.
+1. It updates the extension `foobar` with the value that it desires (to delete, the value should be set to the empty string, essentially as a tombstone).
 It receives the inclusion proof of the manifest in the new prefix tree.
 1. It updates the extension `foobar-inclusion` with the inclusion proof above.

 Now any client can enforce the cooldown property by simply verifying `foobar-inclusion` and checking how old its timestamp is.
 If it verifies and the timestamp is sufficiently old, then it uses the value in `foobar`.
 Otherwise, it errors and uses whatever valid stored value it has.

+Of course, clients still have to know to expect the extension (otherwise a site can just delete the extension without cooldown).
+So any extension ecosystem will have to maintain its own preload list.
+If a site wants to disable the extension, they request removal from the preload list.
+Until then, they serve tombstone values.

 (TODO: the details above aren't worked out.
 Where are these extensions stored?
 How do you check an old inclusion proof without providing the entire old manifest + extensions?)